MrShabbir01/Test-Survey/README.md

-# Test-Survey
-Test Survey Sample
+# QA Internship Test Survey

+This repository contains functional test cases and survey results conducted during my Quality Assurance internship.

+## Disclaimer

-⚠️ Note: For confidentiality reasons, all references to the actual application name have been replaced with a placeholder `Test_App`.
+- All sensitive information and actual application names have been replaced with placeholder names like `Test_App` for confidentiality reasons.
+- All test cases were designed and executed in a controlled environment.

+## Structure

+- `test_cases/` — Contains test surveys in table format.